The FDA's Mandate is Not to Maximize Lives Saved

 New Trials Were Very Small

-- 275 patients are sought per cardiovascular trial
+- 275 patients per cardiovascular trial

 - 20 patients per cancer trial